nathanmac/drone-exporter/README.md

 ## Known issues

-- This exporter does not support paginated back through the build list therefore if a build to the primary branch is not
+- This exporter does not support paginating back through the build list therefore if a build to the primary branch is not found in the initial list the build status will not be available.